 Yes.
 When first planting a young fruit tree in a 20 Litre EG Bag we recommend cutting the trunk off between knee and hip height (500mm - 1 meter).
 This depends on the tree's existing branch structure and also the final height and shape you desire.
 Ensure you leave at least 15-20cm above the highest grafting/budding scar on grafted trees, as this is the area your branches will grow from.
 The lower you cut, the lower your tree height will be.
 Apply pruning sealer.
 This cut is essential for creating a low, compact structure.
 You may cut higher again for 30 & 40 Litre EG Bags as they produce a bigger tree.
 It seems brutal, but your tree trunk will respond by popping out buds, which quickly form new branches.
 Selectively prune and train these into your desired shape.
 (Stone fruit usually suit an 'open vase' shape.
-Pip fruit are often shaped with a 'modified central leader.')
+Pip fruit are often shaped with a 'central leader' or 'modified central leader.')
 Ongoing pruning will be needed – but doing a prune once or twice a year means there will be minimal growth to cut off.

 Yes – that’s the beauty of EverGrow Bags!
 You can have an orchard while renting and take it with you when you shift house.
 Tree planted in the wrong place?
 Shift it!
 If the bags are planted under the ground, you will need to cut any protruding roots where they have grown through the sides of the EG Bag into the surrounding soil.
 This is best done when the tree isn't fruiting.
 There will be a good quantity of feeder roots within the EG Bag, so cutting the protruding ones should not unduly shock it.
 Water well a day before and also after shifting to lessen any stress.
 A spade or two will lever the bag up and out of the ground.
 We advise team lifting for safety as bags can be very heavy.